The District collects ticks from around the County and tests for tick-borne diseases, including:

 - Anaplasma phagocytophilum (which can cause anaplasmosis), and

 - Borrelia miyamotoi (which can cause a type of tick-borne relapsing fever).

 MIP stands for Minimum Infection PrevalenceEstimate of the lowest percent of individuals carrying a germ

-The results of these tests are reported as the minimum infection rate, or MIR.
+The results of these tests are reported as the minimum infection prevalence, or MIP.
 This is a way of describing the proportion of ticks tested that are infected with a particular pathogen.
-The table shows the MIR for Borrelia burgdorferi, the MIR for Borrelia miyamotoi, and the total MIR for Borrelia bacteria.
-These are reported for each park surveyed (with the exception of parks where there were not enough ticks collected to complete testing), and for the parks as a whole.
+MIP is typically reported for each park surveyed (with the exception of parks where there were not enough ticks collected to complete testing), and for the parks as a whole.

-A MIR of 2-3% is considered normal for our county, and does not indicate an elevated level of risk.
+A MIP of 2-3% is considered normal for our county, and does not indicate an elevated level of risk.

 For more information on how the District collects ticks for disease surveillance, visit the Tick Control and Monitoring page.

 The risk of acquiring tick-borne disease in San Mateo County remains relatively low, however, we caution all residents to be careful when walking on trails or in regions with tall grasses.
 Click HERE to learn more about how to protect yourself from tick bites and the diseases that ticks can spread.